tinylabs/uboot-tftp/README.md

 - [x] Add tftp.exec_queue() for non-blocking functions. ie: echo, etc
   - [x] Queue commands until exec happens.
 Flush commands on completion.
 - [x] Fix filename on extracted kernel/rootfs.
+- [x] Create scoped u-boot variables to avoid u-boot env contamination and expose tftp.bind() for user scripts.

 # uboot-tftp

-Minimal session-aware TFTP server for OpenIPC and U-Boot style workflows.
+Session-aware TFTP server for OpenIPC and U-Boot style workflows.
+In addition to standard TFTP get/put operations it can act as a remote command and control server to implement advanced logic from a user supplied python script.
+The operations include python wrappers for calling builtin u-boot cmds, downloading repo assets from github and more.
+The python logic is synchronous so different operations can be performed based on the result of previous operations.

 There are only two request modes: